 Mad Giant brewery – and inside Urbanologi, winner of Best Restaurant Design in Africa and the Middle East at the 2017 Restaurant and Bar Design Awards – is a destination venue that attracts visitors to an industrial part of downtown Johannesburg.
 Opening in 2016 it quickly developed a reputation for being an uninhibited creative space to experience great flavours in a welcoming, vibrant environment.
 The design brings to life the free-spirited, DIY ethos of the renegade South African craft beer, while contributing to the urban regeneration of inner-city Johannesburg.

-The interior concept draws on the mad, DIY mindset of Mad Giant and plays with scale to emphasise the giant behind the brand.
-Emerging as the perfect brand mascot, a giant yeti forms a centrepiece installation.
-This also translates onto the new brand identity of the beer bottle labels and other graphic design elements.
+The interior design concept plays with scale, referencing oversized metal toy construction kits through furniture and lighting features.
+Emerging as the perfect brand mascot, a giant yeti forms a centrepiece installation to welcome customers.
+This iconic character translates onto the bottle labels and other graphic design.

 Other “giant” elements include 6-metre-diameter cast concrete bar counters in the form of a bottle cap, largescale murals with a childlike aesthetic, hexagonal wall and floor tiles giving the effect of building blocks or blown-up pixels, and massive, bright red I-beams converted into basins.